Language nest: United States

 In Hawaii, the Hawaiian-language equivalent, the Pūnana Leo, has been running for 40 years and has also been successful in producing first-language speakers of Hawaiian.

 In Minnesota, the Enweyang Ojibwe Language Nest started in 2009.
 In collaboration with UMD's College of Education and Human Services Professionals and Eni-gikendaasoyang, the Center for Indigenous Knowledge and Language Revitalization, the program targets 4- to 5-year-olds in a half day session in the Duluth area.
 The main goal of this program was to teach Ojibwe language and immerse preschool children, families, and university students in the language and culture.
 The needs of the program were identified by the Indigenous community and participating post-secondary students.
 This program had a high success rate based on feedback from the participating families and showcased a lot of benefits of this type of learning.
 Additionally, the program structure used surveys and allowed for researchers to track the learning experience.
 There were 12 main takeaways that came from this program that can be applied to other program.
-The first three were focussing on the target language, meaning not using English in the program, starting from the beginning, and starting today, as starting from a young age has its benefits.
-The next few including respecting different dialects, supporting families and community members, and focussing on a culture-centred approach.
+The first three were focusing on the target language, meaning not using English in the program, starting from the beginning, and starting today, as starting from a young age has its benefits.
+The next few including respecting different dialects, supporting families and community members, and focusing on a culture-centred approach.
 Building a community of support, strong leadership, and kindness within the program were also highlighted.
 The last few include quality language and promoting active speech communities, allowing for quality teaching, and valuing the small accomplishments made along the way.

-Additionally, the Dakhódiapi Wahóȟpi (Dakota Language Nest) opened in 2022 at the University of Minnesota Twin Cities.
+Additionally, the Dakhódiapi Wahóȟpi ('Dakota Language Nest') opened in 2022 at the University of Minnesota Twin Cities.
 It is housed in the Child Development Laboratory School in Minneapolis.

 The tribal schools in Cusick, near Kalispell in Montana offer classes in the Kalispel–Spokane–Flathead language, including an immersion language program for elementary school children.

 In North Dakota, Lakȟól’yapi Wahóȟpi, the Lakota Language Immersion Nest, opened on September 12, 2012.
 Full day schooling aimed at 3-year-olds, with parents also receiving training to encourage at home efforts, is key to this program.

 In South Dakota on the Pine Ridge Reservation, the Lakota Language & Education Initiative at Thunder Valley Community Development Corporation services children from ages 0-9 years old through the language nest model.
 Utilizing the language nest model and the Montessori approach, Thunder Valley CDC's effort is designed to reclaim and revitalize the Lakota language and Lifeways.

 Sixteen language nests have existed in Alaska at various points, though all but X̱ántsii Náay Haida Immersion Preschool have since ceased operation.